sycamore-rs/sycamore/docs/next/guide/tweened.md

+---
+title: Tweened Signals
+---

-# `Tweened`
+# Tweened Signals

-Tweened states update their values over a period of time.
-For example, the following code snippet interpolates a value from `0` to `100` over a period of `250ms`:
+Tweened signals update their values over a period of time instead of instantaneously.
+This can be useful for creating animations.
+For example, the following code snippet interpolates a value from `0` to `100` over a period of 250 milliseconds:

 ```rust
 use std::time::Duration;